MritunjayKumar07/Freshers-Fullstack-.NET-Developer-Intriview-Practice/Q/CSharp/CSharpQuestions.md

     <summary>What is Collection?</summary>
     <hr/>
     A collection is a dynamic array that can automatically resize itself and manage its elements, providing greater flexibility compared to a traditional array.

-  Collections are pre-packaged data structures that provide dynamic resizing and additional functionalities compared to arrays.
-They automatically increase their size at execution time and support various operations like inserting, update and removing elements.
     <hr/>
   </details>